Pointscene/pointscene-api-examples/docs/DescriptionOfScheduledJobs.md

 ## Delete Scheduled Job [example here](https://github.com/Pointscene/pointscene-api-examples/blob/main/docs/DeleteJob.md)

 You can delete a scheduled job from the platform using the deleteScheduledJob mutation.
 This mutation allows you to remove a job from the system, preventing it from executing further.

+### Delete Parameters
+- **jobId**: The unique identifier of the job to delete (required)

+## Job Execution and Error Handling

+Scheduled jobs execute automatically according to their defined schedule.
+The system maintains a history of job executions, including success/failure status and execution logs.
+If a job fails, it will attempt to run again at the next scheduled time.

+## Best Practices
+- Use descriptive names and detailed descriptions for your jobs
+- Test your workflows thoroughly before scheduling them
+- Monitor job execution history regularly
+- Consider setting up notifications for job failures
+- Use appropriate frequency settings to avoid unnecessary system load